-The mission of the Elon Academy is to inspire academically promising students who are often underrepresented on college and university campuses to pursue higher education, build leadership skills, and develop an active sense of social responsibility.
+The mission of the Elon Academy is to inspire academically promising students - who are often underrepresented on college and university campuses - to pursue higher education, build leadership skills, and develop an active sense of social responsibility.
+We want them to gain the academic strengths, interpersonal skills and sense of self-worth that will position them to succeed in college and beyond.
 We believe that with the proper support every student who aspires to go to college can accomplish that goal.

 When Superior Court Judge Howard Manning threatened to close an underperforming school in Alamance County in 2006, President Leo M. Lambert found himself rethinking the role of the University in our local community.
 How could Elon, a thriving institution with tremendous resources, reconcile its place in a community where only seven miles away a high school struggled to survive?
 What could Elon, as an institution and as a society of individuals, do to address such a serious inequity?

 As a result of President Lambert’s thinking and his commitment to the broader community, Elon has taken major steps to increase its involvement in local schools and educational efforts.
 Building on existing programs for new and veteran teachers through the Office of School Outreach Programs in the School of Education, service learning projects and tutoring programs sponsored by the Kernodle Center for Service Learning, the university has initiated new and ambitious programs that will increase Elon’s support of education in the local area.
-These efforts range from initiatives at Cummings High School to support its restructuring to a new and exciting endeavor, the Elon Academy.
+These efforts range from initiatives at Cummings High School to support its restructuring to the creation of the Elon Academy.

 The Elon Academy is a model for success for many reasons.
 We maintain supportive relationships through regular contact and consistent support to our scholars and their families to and through college.
 We involve a multigenerational, diverse faculty and staff to ensure that our scholars and families have role models of all ages and backgrounds as they pursue their dreams.
 Minimal faculty/staff turnover allows us to build trust among our constituents, to generate innovative ideas, and to build on existing and develop new programs every year.
 We have strong leadership and expertise in our permanent staff and a variety of human resources that we can call upon for special programming.
 Finally, a key ingredient is the expectation of family involvement, both at home with their students and with workshops on campus.
 Parents and guardians understand and are fully engaged in the college process and opportunity.
 Interpreters are provided for our Spanish-speaking families and all materials are available in English and Spanish.